melissamonk-NOAA/Vermilion_2021/doc/south.md

 Length compositions were provided from the following sources:

+There are no available recreational length composition data available for 2020 north of Point Conception in RecFIN and sparse sampling was confirmed by J. Budrick (CDFW, pers. comm,).
+Data collected during the Miller and Gotshall study was also used by Karpov (1995) to compare MRFSS and historical estimates.
+Some sections of the assessment refer to the Miller and Gotshall dataset as “Karpov” data.

 \begin{itemize}
+  \item Recreational party/charter mode (PC)
+   \begin{itemize}
-  \item Miller and Gotshall dockside survey (1959-1966)
+     \item Miller and Gotshall dockside PC survey (1959-1960)
-  \item Ally  et al. CPFV onboard observer survey (1985-1987)
-  \item Collins and Crooke CPFV onboard observer survey (1975-1978)
-  \item Racine (1982) PR samples (1978)
+     \item PC samples collected by commercial port samples (1978-1979)
-  \item MRFSS dockside survey PC and PR (1980-2003)
+     \item MRFSS dockside PC survey (1980-2003)
-  \item CRFS PC onboard (discard only) survey (2004-2019)
+     \item CRFS dockside PC survey (2004-2019)
-  \item CRFS PC and PR dockside surveys (2004-2019)
+     \item CRFS onboard (discard only) and dockside (retained only surveys(2004-2019)
+     \item Deb Wilson-Vandenberg onboard CPFV survey (1988-1998)
    \end{itemize}
+  \item Recreational private/rental mode (PR)
+   \begin{itemize}
+     \item Miller and Gotshall dockside PR survey (1959)
+     \item MRFSS dockside PR (1980-2003)
+     \item CRFS dockside PR (2004-2019)
+  \end{itemize}
+\end{itemize}

-Te number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Table \@ref(tab:length-sample-size).
+The number of available fish by year and fleet as well as the method we used to calculate initial sample sizes are in Table \@ref(tab:length-sample-size) and Table \@ref(tab:length-inputN).
-Length composition data and mean length by year can be found in Figure
+Length composition data can be found in the following: Figure
-\@ref(fig:len-data-REC-PC)  for the recreational PC retained fleet, Figure \@ref(fig:len-data-REC-PC-DIS) for the recreational PC discard fleet, Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet, and Figure ef{fig:len-data-NWFSC-HKL} for the NWFSC hoook-and-line survey.
+\@ref(fig:len-data-REC-PC) Figure Figure \@ref(fig:len-data-REC-PC-DIS) for
+the recreational PC retained and discard fleets, Figure \@ref(fig:len-data-REC-PR) for the recreational PR fleet , and Figure \ref{fig:len-data-DWV-ONBOARD} for the Deb Wilson-Vandenberg CPFV onboard survey.

 *Recreational age composition data*

 There are no recreational age composition data available for vermilion rockfish from state sampling programs.
+Otoliths are available from collaborative with Cal Poly to investigate the precision of back-calculating whole fish length from filleted fish in the CPFV fleet.
+These otoliths were not aged for this assessment.

 *Recreational indices of abundance*

-A number of indices of abundance were explore for the recreational fleet.
-These include the MRFSS era dockside survey of the PC fleet.
-This represents sampler-examined retained catch.
-There are three sources of data for onboard observer coverage of the CPFV fleet: Deb Wilson Vandenberg's onboard observer survey from 1987-1989 that focused efforts in central California (although ports in northern California were sampled), the CDFW and pre-CRFS and CRFS era survey from 1999-2019 that distributes sampling coverage based upon landings and covers the entire coast from, and the Cal Poly program from 2001-2019 vessels fishing out of SLO county ports.
-There are no onboard observer data available for 2020 due to COVID-19.
-All of these surveys represent retained catch in the vermilion assessment.
+A number of indices of abundance were explored for the recreational fleet.
+There were no or limited recreational index data from 2020 due to COVID-19.
 Discard catch is available from onboard observer surveys, but was not included in indices.
 The STAT considered developing separate indices for discards, but sample sizes were not large enough to warrant modeling.

-An index representing the PR fleet from the primary intercept sampling sites was developed for 2004-2018.
-This index represents sampler-examined retained catch only.

 The CDFW CPFV logbook data were not considered as an index of abundance due to the fact that vermilion may not be reported to the species level.

+- MRFSS era dockside survey of the PC fleet (1987-1998)
+- Deb Wilson Vandenberg's CPFV onboard observer survey (1987-1989)
+- CDFW/Cal Poly CPFV onboard observer index (1999-2019)
+- CRFS PR1 sites dockside survey (2004-2018)

-## Fishery-Independent data
+## Fishery-Independent Data

 ### NWFSC West Coast Groundfish Bottom Trawl Survey

-The \Gls{s-wcgbt} is based on a random-grid design;
+The West Coast Groundfish Bottom Trawl Survey (WCGBTS) is based on a random-grid design;
 covering the coastal waters from a depth of 55-1,280 m [@Keller2017].
-This design generally uses four industry-chartered vessels per year assigned to a roughly equal number of randomly selected grid cells and divided into two 'passes' of the coast.
+This design generally uses four industry-chartered vessels per year assigned to a roughly equal number of randomly selected grid cells and divided into two 'passes' off the coast of Washington, Oregon, and California.
 Two vessels fish from north to south during each pass between late May to early October.
 This design therefore incorporates both vessel-to-vessel differences in catchability, as well as variance associated with selecting a relatively small number (approximately 700) of possible cells from a very large set of possible cells spread from the Mexican to the Canadian borders.

-Vermilion rockfish are strongly associated with rocky habitat, e.g., untrawlable habitat, but can be found over soft bottom, especially as juveniles.
+Vermilion rockfish are strongly associated with rocky habitat,i.e., untrawlable habitat, but can be found over soft bottom, especially as juveniles.
 This survey spans the entire West Coast and provided data for both the northern and southern California assessments.
+However, this survey does not sample most rocky habitats, nor does the survey conduct sampling within the Cowcod Conservation Areas (CCAs) or the California state MPA network.

 **Available Data**

-*Age and Length Data.* Vermilion rockfish are not found in high abundance in this survey, and in most cases lengths for the entire catch were availalbe, i.e., few enough individiuals were caught that all were measured.
-The assessment north of Point Conception includes 467 ages, which is almost of the vermilion rockfish with length (587 total) observed in this survey.
+*Age and Length Data.* Vermilion rockfish are not found in high abundance in this survey, and in most cases lengths for the entire catch were available, i.e., few enough individuals were caught that all were measured.
+The assessment north of Point Conception includes 467 ages, which is the majority of the vermilion rockfish with available length information (587 total).
-For south of Point Conception 1,283 of the 1,962 vermilion observed  and measured were also aged.
+South of Point Conception, 1,283 of the 1,962 vermilion observed and measured were also aged.
-The length composition and of vermilion from the WCGBT survey are in  Figure \@ref(fig:len-data-NWFSC-TWL).
+The length compositions by year of vermilion from the WCGBT survey are shown in  Figure \@ref(fig:len-data-NWFSC-TWL).

-*Maturity samples.* Maturity samples were analyzed by by Melissa Head, NWFSC and a description of the results is in the section on biological data.
+*Maturity samples.* Maturity samples were analyzed by by Melissa Head (NWFSC) and a description of the results is in the section on biological data.

 *Index of abundance.* The index was considered, but not used in the pre-STAR base model.
 Sample sizes of vermilion rockfish were low.
-A VAST model was attempted and did not converge for either the northern or southern California data and a VAST model that modeled the entire California coast assumed the same trends  in both areas.
+A VAST model was attempted and did not converge for either the northern or southern California data.
 The STAT also developed a delta-glm model for each area (north and south of Point Conception).
-Full details on the sample sizes of the observed data, the delta-generalized linear model explored and diagnostics, are in the Appendix.
+Full details of the final index are in the Appendix, including sample sizes, model selection criteria, and model diagnostics.

-### NWFSC Hook and Line Survey

-Since 2004, the NWFSC has conducted an annual hook and line survey targeting shelf rockfish in the genus *Sebastes* at fixed stations in the Southern California Bight.
-Key species of rockfish targeted by the survey are bocaccio (*S. paucispinis*), cowcod (*S. levis*), greenspotted (*S. chlorostictus*), and vermilion/sunset (*S. miniatus* and *S. crocotulus*) rockfishes, although a wide range of rockfish species have been observed by this survey.
-During each site visit, three deckhands simultaneously deploy 5-hook sampling rigs (this is referred to as a single drop) for a maximum of 5 minutes per line, but individual lines may be retrieved sooner at the angler's discretion (e.g., to avoid losing fish).
-Five drops are attempted at each site for a maximum possible catch of 75 fish per site per year (3 anglers x 5 hooks x 5 drops).
-Further details regarding the sample frame, site selection, and survey methodology are described by Harms et al. [-@Harms2008].
+### SWFSC Groundfish Ecology Cruises
+D. Pearson (SWFSC, retired) conducted a series of groundfish surveys (hook-and-line and trawl) from 2003 - 2005 along the coast of California.
+Surveys were conducted onboard chartered commercial vessels and NOAA research vessels.

+Even though samples were collected via multiple gear types, they were combined for use in the assessment.

 **Available Data**

-*Age and Length Data.* This survey provides a wealth of biological information for the stock assessment, including lengths of 22,720 vermilion and ages from 9,211 vermilion.
+*Age and Length Data.*
+A total of 229 vermilion were aged from this survey from samples in 2004-2005.
-The length composition can be found in \@ref(fig:len-data-NWFSC-HKL).
+The length composition includes 355 vermilion from these surveys (Figures \@ref(fig:len-data-SWFSC-GF-ECOL)).

-*Index of Abundance.*
-The NWFSC hook-and-line survey has been used in a number of stock assessments.
-Vermilion is one of the most common species encountered in the survey and also provides information on the stock inside the CCAs, which have been closed to fishing since 2002.
-Detail on the index of abundance, samples sizes and model selection can be found in the Appendix.

-### California Department of Fish and Wildlife CPFV Survey

-The CDFW conducted a fishery-independent survey in the Southern California Bight from 1976-1989 aboard research vessels.
-The purpose of the survey related to groundifhs was to capture *Sebastes* specieds to determine composition (species, size and age) of fish and maturity in the Southern California Bight.
-The whereabouts of the majority of the data from these cruises is unknown.
-Bottom trawling in nearshore waters for juvenile rockfish was conducted, but those data are unavailable.
-This survey is also referred to as the
-"green binder" survey, as green binders were discovered containing data from these surveys.
-The SWFSC keypunched the available data and also houses the otolith collection from this study.
-It may be possible in the future to recover additional data from available cruise reports.
+### J. Abrams thesis data

+For his master's thesis work at Humboldt State University, Jeff Abrams conducted fishery-independent hook-and-line surveys in 2010 and 2011 off of California's North Coast [@Abrams2014].
+Sites were randomly sampled from areas of known rocky habitat within six depth by distance-from-port strata out of three ports:
+Crescent City Harbor, Trinidad Bay and Noyo River Harbor.
+The otoliths collected as part of this study are valuable for nearshore groundfish stock assessments that are often lacking biological samples, especially from the North Coast.
+This collection resides at the SWFSC Santa Cruz lab.

 **Available Data**

 *Age and Length Data.*
-A total of 389 vermilion otoliths that were matched to available data from 1876-1977 and contained information on sex were aged for the assessment.
-A total of 1,442 lebths spanning 1976-1979 were also included (Figure
-\@ref(fig:len-data-CDFW-RESEARCH)).
+All 81 vermilion collected during the survey were aged and represent the most northern biological samples in this model.
+The available length composition in Figure
+\@ref(fig:len-data-ABRAMS-RESEARCH).

+### California Collaborative Fisheries Research Project

+Since 2007, the California Collaborative Fisheries Research Project (CCFRP) has monitored several areas in California to evaluate the performance of MPAs and understand nearshore fish populations [@Wendt2009; @Starr2015].
+In 2017, the survey expanded beyond the four MPAs in central California
+(A&ntilde;o Nuevo, Point Lobos, Point Buchon, and Piedras Blancas) to include the entire California coast.
+Fish are collected by volunteer anglers aboard Commercial Passenger Fishing Vessels (CPFV)s guided by one of the following academic institutions based on proximity to fishing location:
+Humboldt State University;
+Bodega Marine Laboratories;
+Moss Landing Marine Laboratories;
+Cal Poly San Luis Obispo;
+University of California, Santa Barbara; and
+Scripps Institution of Oceanography.

+Surveys consist of fishing with hook-and-line gear for 30-45 minutes within randomly chosen 500 by 500 m grid cells within and outside MPAs.
+Prior to 2017, all fish were measured for length and released or descended to depth;
+since then, some have been retained for biological collections including otoliths and fin clips.
+This is the only long term fisheries-independent data series that spans the entire California coast (although coastwide coverage is limited to recent years) and provides relative abundance and demographic data on fish stocks within California's network of MPAs.

+**Available Data**

+*Age and Length Data.* A total of 48 otolithsfrom the CCFRP survey were available, but not included in the assessment model due to low annual sample sizes.
+The composition of length data from 4,344 vermilion encountered in the CCFRP survey is in Figure \@ref(fig:len_data_REC-CCFRP).

+*Index of Abundance*
+The index of abundance in the pre-STAR base model is based on a Bayesian negative binomial model, and the posterior predictions were weighted with the assumption that 20% of the available habitat within California state waters (0-3 nm) is within MPAs.
+The SWFSC has worked extensively on quantifying rocky habitat from high resolution bathymetric data collected as part of the Seafloor Mapping Program.
+The quantification of habitat has been used in a number of stock assessments to weight indices of abundance since 2013.
+This is the first time the habitat data are utilized to weight an inside/outside MPA effet within an index.
+Full details on the observed data, model selection and modeling methods can be found in the Appendix.

-## Data sources considered, but not used
+## Additional Considered Data Sources

-Vermilion rockfish are not well sampled by the following studies we considered as possible data sources.
+The STAT considered the following studies as possible data sources, but found that Vermilion rockfish were not well sampled and no further analysis was conducted.

 *NWFSC Triennial Survey*

-The \gls{s-tri} was first conducted by the \gls{afsc} in 1977, and the survey continued until 2004 [@Dark1994].
+The Triennial Survey was first conducted by the Alaska Fisheries Science Center in 1977, and the survey continued until 2004 [@Dark1994].
-Its basic design was a series of equally-spaced east-to-west transects across the continential shelf from which searches for tows in a specific depth range were initiated.
+Its basic design was a series of equally-spaced east-to-west transects across the continental shelf from which searches for tows in a specific depth range were initiated.
 The survey design changed slightly over time.
 In general, all of the surveys were conducted in the mid summer through early fall.
 The 1977 survey was conducted from early July through late September.